dutchconnectomelab/GAMBA-MATLAB/README.md

 This example examines whether the gene expression pattern of 19 human-supragranular genes is associated with regional connectome metrics.
 The input data include: 1) a gene expression data matrix (57 regions x 5000 genes, a subset of the entire AHBA data); 2) an imaging data matrix (57 regions by 5 phenotypes, such as NOS-, FA-, SD-weighted nodal strength, nodal degree, and FC strength); 3) a gene set (19 genes).

-Please pay **attention**: null-spin model ONLY works for DK114 atlas.
+NOTE: null-spin model ONLY works for DK114 atlas.
 If you use other atlas, please refer to Alexander-Bloch et al. (2018) to first generate gene expression data matrices for the 'spinned' atlases.

 #### 3. "I have a gene-set.
 I want to test in which brain regions the gene-set is over-expressed."